Xenoscapa

+Xenoscapa fistulosa, two flowers and a developing fruit; Clanwilliam Wild Flower Show, Clanwilliam, Western Cape, South Africa.

 Xenoscapa is a genus of herbaceous, perennial and bulbous plants in the family Iridaceae.
 It consists of only three species distributed in Africa, and is closely related to the genera Freesia.
 The genus name is derived from the Greek words xenos, meaning "strange", and scapa, meaning "flowering stem".

 Species

 The list of Xenoscapa species, with their complete name and authority, and their geographic distribution is given below.